-As board-certified dermatologist Keira Barr, M.D., also notes, "laser and light-based therapies can be used as well."
+As board-certified dermatologist Keira Barr, M.D., also notes, "laser and light-based therapies3 can be used as well."
 In fact, a review of 33 studies found that LED light therapies and CO2 lasers (two therapies that were more widely studied) may enhance patient outcome in particular.

 While this may work for most keloids, especially those caught early on, it may take further treatment to remove more stubborn ones.

 "For resistant keloids, intralesional treatment with off-label chemotherapy products, surgery, and radiation therapy have been reported to help.
 Often multiple therapies are combined," Miller explains.
 These are, of course, serious treatments, and so please be sure to have thorough conversations with your medical practitioner about your options and what's right for you.

 If you think you may have a keloid, it's best to consult a dermatologist to address the scar at hand.
 There are a number of different skin injuries that can lead to keloid scars, but they can also form on uninjured skin in individuals who are particularly prone to keloids.
 There isn't extensive knowledge on what causes some people to scar in this way, but there are treatments available.
 If you're trying to determine whether you have a piercing bump or a keloid, check out this story for more information.

 Heal Your Skin.